geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

    :end-before:  // end datastore

-* Important: GeoTools is an active open source project – you can quickly use maven to try out the latest nightly build by changing your pom.xml file to use a “SNAPSHOT” release.
+* Important: GeoTools is an active open source project - you can quickly use maven to try out the latest nightly build by changing your pom.xml file to use a "SNAPSHOT" release.

   At the time of writing |version|-SNAPSHOT under active development.